 All things are now ready, now is the accepted time; it is now, and has not been long; it is now, and will not be long; it is a season of grace that will be soon over, and therefore come now; do not delay; accept the invitation; believe yourselves welcome; eat, O friends; drink, yea drink abundantly, O beloved.
 (M. Henry)

 Christ has not left us for long.
-Christ will not leave us for long.
-In fact, Christ is with us and for us through the Holy Spirit now.
-The Feast has begun and we are called.
+In fact, Christ is with us through the Holy Spirit now.
+The Feast has begun, and we should drink abundantly.
 We must not delay.
-We must be seated.
 We must be present.
 We must concentrate.
-The virtues with which the great supper feed us begin here and now.
+The virtue with which the great supper feeds us begins here and now.
 We must be concentrated on the Giver and His gifts.
-The gift is His love.
-His lover will open us to a world of sanctifying righteousness that begins to yield great joy and mirth.
-The virtues of Love will fill us.
-The virtues of Love can be shared with all others so that they too must come to the Feast and find salvation.
+The gift is His charity.
+His lover will fill us with the sanctifying righteousness that begins to yield great joy and mirth.
+The virtue of charity will fill us.
+The virtue of charity will move us to compel with urgency all others to come to the Feast and find salvation.
 Let us close with the poet’s discernment of God and His gifts.